AcademySoftwareFoundation/rez/CONTRIBUTING.md

 10. If your changes add a new rez config setting, update [rezconfig.py](src/rez/rezconfig.py) and document the setting.
 The comments in this file are extracted and turned into documentation.
 Pay attention to the comment formatting and follow the existing style closely.

+## Development Environment

+### Prerequisites

+On Windows, make sure to set your PowerShell execution policy as shown [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-5.1), otherwise the PowerShell tests will fail.

+### Setting Up

+To begin development on rez you'll first need to set up your development environment.
+There are many ways you can do it, but these are the recommended approaches.

+This first approach will automatically create a virtual environment for you, patch the Rez binaries, and copy completion scripts.
+All tests will be run this way.

+1. Fork the repo and clone it.
+2. Create a new Git branch and check it out.
+3. Install your local rez code by running `python install.py venv`.
+4. Activate the virtual environment by running the `activate` file.
+5. Add the `Scripts/rez` folder on Windows or the `bin/rez` folder on Mac/Linux to the `PATH` environment variable.

+There is an alternative method of setting up your development environment, that doesn't use the `install.py` script.
+Please note that not all tests will be run if rez is installed this way.

+1. Fork the repo and clone it.
+2. Create a new Git branch and check it out.
+3. Create a virtual environment in the same directory as the repo by running `python -m venv venv`.
+4. Activate the virtual environment by running the `activate` file.
+5. Pip install your local rez code by running `pip install .`.

+Additionally, if you are going to run tests in the repo, you may want to install two additional optional packages for improved test output: `pytest` and `parameterized`.
+You can install these by running `pip install pytest parameterized`.

+### Running Tests

+1. Set up your development environment as shown above.
+2. Run `rez selftest`.

 ## CLA